An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{manik2018}, similarly to \cite{patel2017}, attempt to enforce numerical consistency by applying the similar discretization scheme on the conservative form of the volume fraction advection equation and the momentum conservation equation. \citet{manik2018} are using a collocated unstructured Finite Volume method for the equation discretization and the CUBISTA scheme (\citet{alves2003convergent}) to discretize convective terms.
 The verification of the numerical consistency for the two-phase momentum advection is done using the droplet translation case of \citet{bussmann2002} and density ratios $\rhoratio=10^3,10^6$, that demonstrates qualitative improvement compared to a naive discretization of the momentum convective term with the upwind method.
 The qualitative evaluation is based on the shape of the droplet, given by the $0.5$ iso-surface of the volume fraction.
 Although the proposed method demonstrates improvement w.r.t. an obviously inconsistent approach, some shape deformation is still visible, so one can conclude that $L_\infty(\mathbf{v})\ne 0$ and some non-zero velocities are still generated.

 A recent second-order accurate LS method is proposed by \citet{nangia2019}, extending the work from \citet{ghods2013} that is first-order accurate.
 Similar to the method proposed by \citet{ghods2013}, an additional mass conservation equation is solved, and the identical mass flux is used for both mass and momentum transport.
-Two techniques are employed: one is the third-order accurate Koren's limited CUI, which is modified to consistently discretize the convective term of both mass and momentum equation.\todo{We must cite this, it is a similar approach to ours.} This scheme satisfies the convection-boundedness criterion (CBC) and is total variation diminishing (TVD).
+Two techniques are employed: one is the third-order accurate Koren's limited CUI, which is modified to consistently discretize the convective term of both mass and momentum equation.
+This scheme satisfies the convection-boundedness criterion (CBC) and is total variation diminishing (TVD).
 The second technique is the solution of an update equation for the face-centred densities.
 In this step, a third-order accurate strong stability preserving Runge-Kutta (SSP-RK3) scheme is used for time integration.
-The update is performed in every fix-point iteration, and the updated face-centered density is then employed to solve the discretized momentum equation.\todo{Check: Tomislav.}
+The update is performed in every fix-point iteration, and the updated face-centered density is then employed to solve the discretized momentum equation.